-Barbara Dalio co-founded the Connecticut Opportunity Project in partnership with youth-serving organizations to support their efforts to positively impact young people who are disengaged or disconnected from high school and help them graduate and succeed in their lives.
-She serves as Founder and Director of Dalio Education, which collaborates with educators, schools, non-profit organizations, and communities across Connecticut to advance positive outcomes for young people, and as co-Founder and Director of Dalio Philanthropies.
+Barbara Dalio serves as Founder and Director of Dalio Education, which collaborates with public school educators, schools, non-profit organizations, and communities across Connecticut to advance positive outcomes for young people.
+She also serves as co-Founder and Director of Dalio Philanthropies.

-Barbara grew up in Spain and graduated from the University of Madrid.
-She came to the United States when she was 25 and worked at the Whitney Museum prior to getting married.
-Raising four sons in Connecticut, Barbara experienced the public school system as a parent and saw firsthand the challenges students, families, and educators face on a daily basis.
-Over the course of her sons’ educations, this perspective grew into her commitment to supporting efforts that strengthen Connecticut’s public school teachers and ensuring all of Connecticut’s young people are afforded the opportunities to achieve their full potential.
+Barbara was born in New York, grew up in Spain, and graduated from the University of Madrid.
+She returned to the United States when she was 25 and worked at the Whitney Museum in New York prior to getting married.
+Raising four sons in Connecticut, Barbara saw firsthand the challenges students, families, and educators face on a daily basis.
+This perspective grew into her commitment to helping public school teachers and supporting efforts that strengthen Connecticut’s public schools, especially for students who are struggling the most.

 As the co-founder and Board Chair of the Connecticut RISE Network, an independent non-profit organization, Barbara works to support the highest-need high schools in the state.
-RISE partners with 10 high schools across nine school districts to support educators in improving student achievement for more than 14,000 students.
+RISE partners with nine high schools across eight school districts to support educators in improving student achievement for more than 13,000 students.

 In 2016, Barbara initiated the Connecticut Opportunity Project in partnership with youth-serving organizations to support their efforts to positively impact young people who are disengaged or disconnected from high school and help them graduate and succeed in their lives.
 Barbara also commissioned research, Untapped Potential, that helped raise awareness around and advocate for the 39,000 students in Connecticut who are disengaged or disconnected from school, work, and community.